rb19/reddit-bottomfeeder/README.md

 # reddit-bottomfeeder
 This is a simple bash script that complements aliparlakci's [bulk-downloader-for reddit](https://github.com/aliparlakci/bulk-downloader-for-reddit).
+Follow aliparlacki's README to setup your python environment before proceeding.

 Run `git submodule --init` to download the reddit bulk downloader tool.